Kuching Sentral: Services

 Kuching Sentral provides express bus services to other major towns and cities of Sarawak, mainly to Sibu, Bintulu, Kapit, Mukah and Miri, including stops in Serian, Simanggang/Sri Aman and Sarikei.
 Major operators including Bus Asia/Biaramas, Sungei Merah and EVA Express.

 The terminal also serves Kuching cross-border routes to and from cities of Pontianak and Singkawang in West Kalimantan province, Indonesia, mainly operated by major Sarawak operators as well as Indonesian operator of DAMRI.

 Connections

 The terminal has a local bus stop for the Kuching Metro free bus (Route 103) starting from the city centre to Semenggoh Wildlife Centre, which also provide stops to and from Kuching International Airport as well.
+From 1 April 2026, the new Q15 route of BAS.MY Kuching started with the terminal as the terminus, to city centre via the airport, Padungan and Stampin.

 In the future, the terminal will be connected to the Red Line of Kuching Urban Transportation System via the Kuching Sentral ART station which serves as its namesake as well as being the southern terminus for the Phase 1 to Pending ART station.